Nyapanyapa Yunupingu: Art career

-Yunupingu worked through the Buku-Larrnggay Mulka Centre at Yirrkala.
+Early career in painting

-Initial foray into painting
+Prior to gaining international fame, Yunupingu grew up watching her artist father, Munggurrawuy Yunupingu, who encouraged her to make art after his death.
+With this support, Yunupingu joined her sisters [Barrupu Yunupingu] and [Gulumbu Yunupingu] at the Buku-Larrngay Mulka Art Center in Yirrkala where she first began practicing her printmaking.
+She first began working in the screen printing medium at the Art Center.
+These early works were defined by her once-figurative style, in 2007-2008, the focus of her work shifted and she gained late-blooming acclaim.

-Yunupingu began painting at The Yirrkala Printspace in 2007, beginning to work daily in the centre's outdoor courtyard.
-Her presence eventually attracted a group of artists to join her (dubbed the "Courtyard Ladies") which included Barrupu Yunupingu, Gulumbu Yunupingu, Nongirrna Marawili, Mulkun Wirrpanda, and Dhuwarrwarr Marika.
-Yunupingu's early work dealt with personal stories and experiences, creating narratives that were not inspired by ancestral stories or dreamings but rather by her own life or her family history.
+Yunupingu began painting at The Yirrkala Printspace, working daily in the centre's outdoor courtyard.
+Her presence eventually attracted a group of artists to join her (referred to as the "Courtyard Ladies") which included her sisters Barrupu Yunupingu and Gulumbu Yunupingu, as well as Nongirrna Marawili, Mulkun Wirrpanda, and Dhuwarrwarr Marika.
+Yunupingu was a part of a movement at Yirrkala towards secularism in their art with this group.
+Yunupingu made screen prints at first, focusing on a figurative visual style.
+Yunupingu's early work dealt with personal stories and experiences, creating narratives that were not inspired by ancestral stories or dreamings but rather by her own life and her family history.
 Her work met with much success with her breakout painting Incident at Mutpi 1975, 2008, which featured a depiction of her being mauled by a buffalo.
 The Mulka Project created a film to go along with the piece and the painting and film won the 2008 Wandjuk Marika Memorial 3D Award.
+Yunupingu was inspired to create this work by Will Stubbs, who presented her with a large bark before the creation of Incident at Mutpi 1975.